This article is a recipe for reaching your ideal job goal in the shortest amount of time.

 Career Coaches & Resume Writers: Are they worth it?

-And the BEST reason to hire a career coach and resume writer is to learn the skills and self-knowledge that will ensure you are on the right path for long-term career satisfaction and success.
+The BEST reason to hire a career coach is to build your self-awareness and improve your ability to talk about what you can do and want to do, while also gaining the confidence to know that you are on the right path for long-term career satisfaction and success.

 Resume writing and job search skills are life-skills, the earlier you learn them, the better off you will be!